A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 \section{Core evolution}

-We now examine how the properties of the simulated cluster cores evolve for CC, MCC and NCC clusters. \citet{McDonald2017} demonstrated that the cores of CC clusters present in the SPT samples have evolved little since $z\geq1.5$, with the rest of the cluster volume evolving in a manner consistent with the self-similar expectation.
-For all profiles we only include non-star forming gas that is cooling and has a temperature $T>1.0\times10^{6}\,\mathrm{K}$.
+We now examine how the properties of the average simulated cluster core evolves for CC, MCC and NCC clusters. \citet{McDonald2017} demonstrated that the cores of CC clusters present in the SPT samples have evolved little since $z\geq1.5$, with the rest of the cluster volume evolving in a manner consistent with the self-similar expectation.
+All profiles are computed in the range $10^{-3}-1.5\,r_{500}$ using $50$ radial bins.
+Only non-star forming gas that is cooling, i.e. not being heated via supernovae or AGN feedback, with a temperature $T>1.0\times10^{6}\,\mathrm{K}$ is included in the profiles.
+We use the central electron number density, central cooling time and cuspiness parameter as CC criteria in this section.
+Both concentration parameters yield very few CCs at $z=0$, which makes the median profiles too noisy, while the central entropy excess yields a large number of clusters with a negligible central entropy which may be the result of missing physical processes.
+Where appropriate we normalize by the profiles at $z=0$ by the expected virial quantity of the cluster.
+These quantities are defined as